RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

 };
 ```

-# Compress index
+# Compressing the index

 The full index of top 20K crates is more than 1.7MB.
 Since we are going to integrate the whole index into the extension, we should compress it to reduce the size.
-The simplest idea I came up is to mapping most frequency words to a short token.
+One idea is to map most frequent words to a short token.
 Then we can replace the words with the token in the index.
-For example, the word `asynchronous"` and `applications` occur with high frequently in the index, we can replace it with `$1` and `$2` respectively.
+For example, the words `asynchronous` and `applications` occur frequently in the index, we can replace them with `$1` and `$2`, respectively.

-## Tokenize the search words and build frequency map
+## Tokenizing the search words and building the frequency map

 The first step is to collect all text, including the crate name and description, and use [unicode-segmentation](https://crates.io/crates/unicode-segmentation) to tokenize them into words.